WakiMak/trentent.github.io-forked/_posts/2015-07-10-appv5-virtualizing-and-running-local-services-stand-alone.md

 Now, the problem.

-I am running this service on a RDS/& server. Â This service needs to run while an application, Epic Hyperspace, is running. Â My first thought was the use a connection group so that whenever Hyperspace is launched, SystemPulse will launch with it.
+I am running this service on a RDS/& server.
+This service needs to run while an application, Epic Hyperspace, is running.
+My first thought was the use a connection group so that whenever Hyperspace is launched, SystemPulse will launch with it.

-This, initially, worked. Â The first user who launched HyperSpace also had SystemPulse running at the same time. Â Subsequent user whom launched HyperSpace, had their SystemPulse service start and terminate, with the first service continuing to run. Â It looked like a success!
+This, initially, worked.
+The first user who launched HyperSpace also had SystemPulse running at the same time.
+Subsequent user whom launched HyperSpace, had their SystemPulse service start and terminate, with the first service continuing to run.
+It looked like a success!

 <table style="margin-left: auto; margin-right: auto; text-align: center;" cellspacing="0" cellpadding="0" align="center">
   <tr>